experiandataquality/aperture-data-studio-sdk/README.md

 The sample project in the repository has a pre-configured Gradle build, it includes the SDK, and has the correct package name configured.
 However, if you want to start your own project, then follow the [instructions above](#generating-a-custom-parser-from-a-new-or-existing-project).

 With your project set up, you can now create a new class.
-If you cloned the sample project you will have a `MyCustomSteps` module.
+If you cloned the sample project you will have a `ExampleSteps` module.
 Inside that module you'll find the `com.experian.aperture.datastudio.sdk.parser.addons` package.
 Create your new class in this package so that it is correctly picked up by the Data Studio UI.

+You can bundle multiple parsers into a single jar as long as they're located under `com.experian.aperture.datastudio.sdk.parser.addons`

 ### Importing the parser SDK